RiteshLade28/Weekday-assignment/README.md

 - ReactJS
 - Material UI
 - CSS
+- SCSS

-Note: NextJS is used in this assignment because ReactJS offcial docs recommend to use NextJS since it provides some additional functionlities.
+**Note:** NextJS is used in this assignment because ReactJS offcial docs recommend to use NextJS since it provides some additional functionlities.
 NextJS is a full-stack framework where they use ReactJS for frontend, hence though this project is develop using NextJS, it used ReactJs for frontend.

 # Folder Structure
 - Project folder contains the `src` folder where all the code lies.